RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

                                      "thread name");
 ```

-- Verify the message is displayed on your input (use native and the board)
+- Verify the message is correctly displayed (use native and the board)

 ---